LASER-UMASS/Themis/README.md

-# Themis
+# Themis&reg;

-Themis is a testing-based approach for measuring discrimination in a software system.
-For the best explanation of the underlying problem Themis solves, Themis algorithms, and an evaluation of Themis, read our paper [Fairness
+Themis&reg; is a testing-based approach for measuring discrimination in a software system.
+For the best explanation of the underlying problem Themis&reg; solves, Themis&reg; algorithms, and an evaluation of Themis&reg;, read our paper [Fairness
 Testing: Testing Software for Discrimination](http://people.cs.umass.edu/~brun/pubs/pubs/Galhotra17fse.pdf).
 This work won an ACM Distinguished Paper Award at the [ESEC/FSE 2017](http://esec-fse17.uni-paderborn.de/) Conference.

-This repository contains Themis (in `Themis1.0/`), instructions for using Themis (this `README.md`), a replication package to replicate the experiments presented in the ESEC/FSE 2017 paper (in `ESEC.FSE.2017.Experimental.Replication`) with its own [`README.md`](https://github.com/LASER-UMASS/Themis/tree/master/ESEC.FSE.2017.Experimental.Replication), and subject systems on which Themis has been evaluated (`subjectSystems/`).
+This repository contains Themis&reg; (in `Themis1.0/`), instructions for using Themis&reg; (this `README.md`), a replication package to replicate the experiments presented in the ESEC/FSE 2017 paper (in `ESEC.FSE.2017.Experimental.Replication`) with its own [`README.md`](https://github.com/LASER-UMASS/Themis/tree/master/ESEC.FSE.2017.Experimental.Replication), and subject systems on which Themis&reg; has been evaluated (`subjectSystems/`).

 ## Recent News Coverage

-Several recent news articles have been published about our work on discrimination testing and Themis.
+Several recent news articles have been published about our work on discrimination testing and Themis&reg;.

 * [Unlearning Racism and Sexism in Learning Machines, in EnterpriseTech](https://www.enterprisetech.com/2017/08/31/unlearning-racism-sexism-learning-machines/),